+The superordinated company of the group is ProCredit Holding AG & Co.
+KGaA (ProCredit Holding), based in Frankfurt am Main, Germany.
 The ProCredit group is supervised by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, or BaFin) and the Deutsche Bundesbank.
 ProCredit Holding is responsible for the strategic management, capital adequacy, reporting, risk management and proper business organisation of the group pursuant to Section 25a of the German Banking Act (KWG).
 The ProCredit Holding shares are traded on the Prime Standard segment of the Frankfurt Stock Exchange.

-With this disclosure report, ProCredit Holding complies with the disclosure requirements for the ProCredit group as of 31 December 2017, particularly as set forth in Part Eight, Articles 431-455 of Regulation (EU) No. 575/2013 (Capital Requirements Regulation, CRR).
+With this disclosure report, ProCredit Holding complies with the disclosure requirements for the ProCredit group as of 31 December 2018, particularly as set forth in Part Eight, Articles 431-455 of Regulation (EU) No. 575/2013 (Capital Requirements Regulation, CRR).
+Disclosures in this report are carried out at group level.
+The information is based on the audited financial statements of the individual ProCredit institutions and the audited consolidated financial statements of the ProCredit group as reported in the 2018 Annual Report.
+The disclosure report has been approved by the Management of ProCredit Holding.

 The disclosed information is subject to the materiality principle set forth in Article 432 CRR.
 Legally protected or confidential information is generally excepted from disclosure.
-This report also contains disclosures on remuneration in accordance with Article 450 CRR.
-The requirements set forth in Article 441 CRR are not relevant for the ProCredit group, as it is not classified as being of global systemic importance.

 The disclosure report of the ProCredit group is compiled on the basis of completeness and on the basis of our internal policies, regulations and procedures that are set out in writing for the fulfilment of disclosure requirements.
 One fundamental aspect in this context is the regular review of the suitability of disclosure practices.
 This review also applies to the frequency of disclosure in accordance with Article 433 CRR.
+This report also contains disclosures on remuneration in accordance with Article 450 CRR.
+Article 441 CRR is not relevant for the ProCredit group, as it is not classified as being of global systemic importance.